DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **The savior pattern:**

 - Humans are helpless against monsters/giants/hybrids
-- Only special heroes chosen by the new gods can defeat them
+- Only special heroes chosen by the new Reges can defeat them
 - Heroes succeed through divine assistance, not independent power
 - Victory requires submission to and cooperation with the new divine authorities
 - Salvation comes from above, not from human development or enhancement